Human Resources Management

 Human Capital Return on Investment

-IRPC considers that Human Capital Return on Investment provides a means of measuring our company’s profitability in relation to total employee costs.
+IRPC considers that Human Capital Return on Investment provides a means of measuring our profitability in relation to total employee costs.
 It is derived by removing non-employee costs from overall operating costs and deriving the resulting operating profitability.
+In 2020, IRPC invested in three human capital projects, including Advance Analytic Capability Program Leadership Development Program project and Break Through project.

 Return on Employee Development Investment

-In order to make decisions about where to invest our valuable training and development budgets, IRPC applies the calculation of return on employee development investment which is cost and benefit ratio.
-The ratio measures value for money of the programs, in which IRPC had invested in employee development and the monetary benefits, IRPC had received in return as a result of the training programs.
+In order to decide on investment plan for developing valuable training and development programs, IRPC applies the calculation of return on employee development investment, which is cost and benefit ratio.
+The ratio measures value for money of the programs, in which IRPC had invested in employee training and development and the monetary benefits.
 The higher the ratio signifies the return on investment generated by the program.

 Employee Development Programs